Serious Case Reviews – resources for practitioners

 - the SCR Subgroup member or senior manager should complete the SCR Referral form and submit it to the MSB Review Coordinator by email to firstname.lastname@example.org

-The MSCB SCR Referral Form (Dec 2017) replaces any previously used forms.
+The MSCB SCR Referral Form (March 2018 onwards) replaces any previously used forms.

 If you have any queries please contact the MSB Review Coordinator or the MSB Business Unit.

 COMPLETED FORMS SHOULD BE SENT TO THE MSB INBOX – email@example.com